iFan13/bikesharing/README.md

 ## Results

 The city of Des Moines, Iowa is a prime candidate for a bike sharing program.
 The success of New York City's CitiBike program can be used as a reference to compare and contrast how a bike sharing program could be successful.
 Let's first look at the user type.
 In New York City, user data is gathered and recorded with respects to whether the user is a per use-of-service customer or a service subscriber.
 A vast majority, (over 75%) are service subscribers as seen in the story page below.
-(On this page, one additional visualization from the requested has been added.)
+(On this page, two additional visualization from the requested has been added; Trips by UserType & Gender split)

 ![User Types](/Resources/StoryPg1.PNG)